Sex & COVID

 • Have fewer partners.
 You and your partner can create an exclusive ‘bubble’ where you agree to only have sex with each other for the time being and stay in communication about your COVID-19 exposure.

 • It’s very hard to determine if everyone has been vaccinated in a group setting, including at sex parties or clubs.
-Ask your party organizer if they have rules about being vaccinated or tested for COVID, as well as Monkeypox vaccination requirements.
+Ask your party organizer if they have rules about being vaccinated or tested for COVID, as well as mpox vaccination requirements.

 • Have sex only with consenting partners.
 To learn more about consent, visit on.nyc.gov/consent.